EPW80/Portfolio/README.md

 # Erik Williams: Portfolio.

 ## Purpose
 This portfolio will be used for future projects that I will create.
-Current included, are projects that I have completed or in the process of completeing.
+Currenty included are projects that I have completed or in the process of completeing.
 Updates for this portfolio will include photos, code and links to documentation.
+A great portfolio can attract employers to your style of development and possibly lead to future employment.

 ## Built With
 * HTML